git-bee/janSQL/doc/programming.md

 ### 2.7 File Format

-janSQL works with plain text files that have the `.txt` extension (to allow for quick opening in e.g. Notepad) and where data is separated by semi-colons.
+janSQL works with plain text files that have the `.txt` extension¹ (to allow for quick opening in e.g. Notepad) and where data is separated by semi-colons.
 The first row of the file contains the field names.

 The file format was choosen for easy export from Microsoft Access.

 No quotes are used around text fields.
-You can not use the semi-colon character in data fields as it is used as the field seperator.¹
+You can not use the semi-colon character in data fields as it is used as the field seperator.²

 ### 2.8 Handling dates